Tell me about… Trooping the Colour

 The Royal Family at Trooping the Colour in 2018, watching the fly past (Andrew Parsons / i-Images)

-Save 1955 (due to a rail strike), The Queen has attended every Trooping the Colour.
+Save 1955 (due to a rail strike), the late Queen attended every Trooping the Colour.
 It was in 1987 that Her Majesty – then 70 – stopped riding for the event (most uncomfortable, side saddle!) and began riding in a carriage to enjoy the spectacle.

 When she attended on horseback, Her Majesty would wear the Household troop’s uniform as Colonel-in-Chief, (note the change of feather in her hat, and the symbol on the collar in gold braid), along with the sash and star badge of the Order of the Garter, or the the Thistle, if the Scots Guards were trooping (as in the first image below – dark green sash).

-Famously on 13th June 1981, The Queen was riding down the Mall during the parade.
-A youth fired blanks at her, and her mount almost bolted; showing how adept a rider she is, Her Majesty simply calmed the horse and continued as police and soldiers apprehended the man.
+Famously on 13th June 1981, the Queen was riding down the Mall during the parade.
+A youth fired blanks at her, and her mount almost bolted; showing how adept a rider she was, Her Majesty simply calmed the horse and continued as police and soldiers apprehended the man.

 How to see Trooping the Colour: